nf-core/funcscan/paper/paper.md

 ## Aggregation of screening results

-nf-core/funcscan integrates dedicated tools to aggregate and standardise heterogenous output formats of multiple screening tools into a single human- and machine-readable table in CSV format per gene type. nf-core/funcscan uses hAMRonization [@mendes_hamronization_2024] for ARG, AMPcombi [@herbst_actifensin_2025] for AMP, and a custom script 'comBGC' for BGC tool output aggregation.
+nf-core/funcscan integrates dedicated tools to aggregate and standardise heterogeneous output formats of multiple screening tools into a single human- and machine-readable table in CSV format per gene type. nf-core/funcscan uses hAMRonization [@mendes_hamronization_2024] for ARG, AMPcombi [@herbst_actifensin_2025] for AMP, and a custom script 'comBGC' for BGC tool output aggregation.
 These summaries are finally optionally complemented with results from the taxonomic classification workflow.